Lk2103/Azure-Static-website/README.md

 **What I learnt**
 I Learnt the importance of organisation during troubleshooting and how valuable the skill is to have

-How to setup and configure a static web app sucessfully without azure storage services
+How to setup and configure a static web app successfully

 **Cleanup and Cost Management**
 As best industry practice I deleted all resources used except the website included in this respositry this avoid any unwanted space being used up and any unecessary costs occuring.